 Request a new bin

-If you move into a property with no bin, you can request a new bin:
+If you move into a property with no bin, or if your bin has gone missing, you can request a new bin.

-- there are six or more people living in your home
+- there are six or more permanent residents at the property

 The costs are: